-One of the major effects of traumatic brain injury is the harm it can cause to a person’s language skills.
+One of the effects of traumatic brain injury is the difficulties it may cause to a person’s language skills.

-That’s why today, to help you recover your speech, we’re giving you step-by-step instructions for some of the best speech therapy activities for TBI patients.
+To help you recover your speech, this article will provide step-by-step instructions for some of the best speech therapy activities for TBI patients.

 Speech Therapy Activities for TBI

-Before we dig in to specific TBI speech therapy activities, we need to understand how speech works.
+Before we provide specific TBI Speech therapy activities, it helps to understand how speech works.
 How do we translate the thoughts in our minds into words that others can understand?

-On the physical level, speaking involves air passing through your vocal chords to produce sound, which your mouth then forms into words.
+On the physical level, speaking involves air passing through your vocal cords to produce sound, which your mouth then forms into words.

-But to perform this seemingly simple actions requires a concerted effort from several different areas of your brain.
+But to perform this seemingly simple action requires a concerted effort from several different areas of your brain.
 During a conversation, your brain must:

 - Coordinate facial muscles to form words and swallow at the right time